 This flight packing checklist is probably the ultimate guide you will need to read today.
 Without any further delay, let us look into all the things to bring for an international business trip.

-But first of all, let’s start with the airlines requirements and luggage restrictions.
+But first, let’s start with the airline’s requirements and luggage restrictions.

 Airlines and Luggage Restrictions